 - Whenever emission limits are exceeded, the system will shut down within four hours

-missions are monitored directly by the Basque Government through both real-time analyses and the regular sampling conducted in the stack.
-Zabalgarbi’s emissions and the EU’s regulatory limits (In Spanish).
+Emissions are monitored directly by the Basque Government through both real-time analyses and the regular sampling conducted in the stack.

 Immissions are monitored as follows: